MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-teams-live-events.md

 **Configure Ramp eCDN provider**

 #### Configure eCDN for "External encoder" live events
-If you plan to create live events that use external encoders, you will need to [configure your eCDN provider with Microsoft Stream](https://docs.microsoft.com/stream/network-caching) as well.
-If you plan to create "Quick start" live events through Microsoft Teams or Yammer you will need to configure your SDN/eCDN provider to be integrated with Microsoft Teams as well.
+If you plan to create live events that use external encoders, you will need to [configure your eCDN provider with Microsoft Stream](https://docs.microsoft.com/stream/network-caching).
+If you plan to create Quick start live events through Microsoft Teams or Yammer, you will need to configure your SDN/eCDN provider to be integrated with Microsoft Teams as well.

 ### Enable live event scheduling for the user
 The live event scheduling is enabled by default for a Teams user.